 Any degree of dry eye should be remedied before considering a vision correction procedure.
 Dry eye can affect the results of your surgery and cause difficulties with healing if not corrected before surgery.

-During your vision correction consultation for LASIK or Raindrop, you will discuss any dry eye concerns with your doctor and how this can be treated before your procedure.
+During your vision correction consultation for LASIK or Raindrop, we will discuss any concerns with you and how this can be treated before your procedure.
 To schedule a consultation for vision correction, or to simply treat your dry eye symptoms, call 301-825-5755.